-In this section we solve Eq.
-(39) numerically using the discretization scheme proposed by Scharfetter and Gummel [55] and analyze the probability distribution for different values of the driving velocity v and mass m.
+In this section, we solve Eq.
+(39) numerically using the discretization scheme proposed by Scharfetter and Gummel [50] and analyze the probability distribution for different values of the driving velocity v and mass m.
 The probability distribution of velocities for different masses and fixed driving velocity v = 5/2 is shown in Fig. 5.
 For m = 0 there are no negative velocities \dot{u} and the probability reaches its maximum at a higher value than all other curves shown in Fig. 5.
 The general tendency is an increase of the probability for negative \dot{u} when increasing the mass as well as a decrease of the maximum of the probability.
-At the same time the maximum gets shifted towards higher velocities.
-We see that for m = 32 and m = 128 there is only a small difference in the probability converges to a master curve at $m = \infty$, whose behaviour we discuss in more detail in the next section.
+At the same time, the maximum gets shifted towards higher velocities.
+We see that for m = 32 and 128 there is only a small difference in the probability distribution, and for large mass the probability converges to a master curve at $m = \infty$, the behavior of which we discuss in more detail in the next section.
 Also note that there are two remarkable points where all curves intersect, a feature which remains to be understood.